smirarab/pasta/doc/README.txt

       data.

     * Clicking the "Tree file (optional)..." button will allow you to select a file with a NEWICK (Phylip) representation of the tree.
-If you give SATe a starting tree, then it will not align the full dataset before the first iteration.
+If you give SATé a starting tree, then it will not align the full dataset before the first iteration.
 Because the initial alignment of the full dataset can be quite slow, specifying a starting tree can dramatically reduce the running time.